-Outside Director Takeshi Natsuno concurrently holds the positions of Director of Pia Corporation and Director of Dwango Co., Ltd. The Company has business relationship with Dwango Co., Ltd.
+Outside Director Takeshi Natsuno concurrently holds the positions of Director of Pia Corporation and Director of Dwango Co., Ltd. There is no special relationship between these companies and the Company.

-Outside Director Nozomu Yoshida concurrently holds the positions of Representative Director of nozomu.net and Odayaka Living Co., Ltd., and Director of takibi, Inc. The Company has business relationship with takibi, Inc.
+Outside Director Nozomu Yoshida concurrently holds the positions of Representative Director of nozomu.net and Representative Director of Odayaka Living Co., Ltd. There is no special relationship between these companies and the Company.
+The Company has a business relationship with takibi inc. for which Nozomu Yoshida served as Director.